-The proposed extension and education activities aim to equip the current and next generation of rice farmers, consultants, and researchers with the necessary skills to embrace new climate-smart agriculture (CSA) tools and technologies as solutions to mitigate the impacts of climate change on rice farming.
+The proposed extension and education activities aim to equip the current and next generation of rice farmers, consultants, and researchers with the necessary skills to embrace new smart agriculture tools (SA) and technologies as solutions to mitigate the impacts of changing weather events on rice farming.
 The adoption of novel technologies and practices by farmers is crucial for a sustainable rice farming system.
-To accelerate the adoption of the CSA technologies, the project will strengthen Extension programs in each participating state by utilizing the latest online and field-based tools to disseminate technologies, resources, and practices successfully to the farming and consultant communities.
+To accelerate the adoption of the SA technologies, the project will strengthen Extension programs in each participating state by utilizing the latest online and field-based tools to disseminate technologies, resources, and practices successfully to the farming and consultant communities.

 The following activities are planned to strengthen the education and extension programs.

-An Interdisciplinary Special Topics Course – Develop an interdisciplinary seminar class focusing on sustainable farming systems and climate change for the graduate students.
+An Interdisciplinary Special Topics Course – Develop an interdisciplinary seminar class focusing on sustainable farming systems for the graduate students.

 Mini-symposium: Hosting a two-day mini-symposium on sustainable rice production toward the end of this project at Clemson University.
 Researchers, growers, and students will participate in this symposium.